BrendelGroup/GoRAMPAGE/README.md

-# GoRAMPAGE
-GoRAMPAGE - a workflow for promoter detection by 5'-read mapping
+# GoRAMPAGE - a workflow for promoter detection by 5'-read mapping

 For an example of how to use this code, please see: